Number 6

 The number 6, especially in its derivation number 60, puns with “opposition” and “Satan” in Aramaic.
 Number 6 was made the “number of Satan”, simply because in Aramaic it is pronounced št like “Satan”.
 The Biblical character named “Satan” was originally the judical “opponent” & “accuser” in Job’s story, because both Satan’s & Job’s names mean “opponent”.

-The Satan character in the Old Testament is not a particularly evil “opponent” though.
-His use for scaremongering was kickstarted in later times, by cobbling together a fairy-tale bogeyman with features that all pun with “Satan”.
+The Satan character in the Old Testament is a pun with being an “opponent” for Job case in the heavenly court, and generally being a type of “hostile” spirit, as the word Satan means “opposition” & “hostility”.
+In the Old Testament he isn’t yet particularly evil though.
+Satan’s modern use for scaremongering was probably kickstarted in later times, by cobbling together a bogeyman with nonsense features that all pun with “Satan”.
+For a list of Satan puns (which all pun with Aramaic six & sixty as well), see the full Satan entry.

 Hebrew, Aramaic štn = sixty; šṭn = opponent, Satan